Rosemary Oliver

 She has volunteered at the Pickering Museum Village, where she researched and planted a dye garden at the museum with plants used by the early settlers for dyeing wool and fabric.

 She volunteers at WindReach Farm, a 105 acre working Farm and Therapeutic Riding Centre which is accessible to people of all ages with disabilities or special needs and their families.
-She assists with animal care as well as helping to establish a Wool Program “from sheep to shawl”.
+She assists with animal care and has established a Wool Program “from sheep to shawl”.

-She is a member of the Shuttlebugs Weavers and Spinners in Greenwood, a member of the Pickering Naturalists, a member of the Durham Heritage Gas & Steam Society, is a keen gardener and spends time on the water both sailing and kayaking.
+She is a volunteer at the Toronto Wildlife Centre, a member of Pickering Naturalists and Ontario Nature, is a keen gardener and spends time on the water both sailing and kayaking.